Back to Global Leadership

 I see land rights as the common denominator between so many of the most stubborn challenges facing the world today.
 Land rights are an under-recognized and under-utilized lever that can help us achieve our development goals from women’s economic empowerment to nutrition and from conservation to food security.
 Landesa is perfectly positioned to work in partnership with both the public sector and the private sector to make lasting, transformative change.

 Chris Jochnick is a global land rights expert and social entrepreneur with decades of experience in international development.
-Chris joined Landesa as CEO in August 2015 after leading Oxfam America’s work on business and development including shareholder engagement, value chain assessments, and collaborative advocacy initiatives, such as the successful “Behind the Brands” campaign.
+Chris joined Landesa as CEO in August 2015 after leading Oxfam America’s work on corporate engagement including shareholder engagement, value chain assessments, and collaborative advocacy initiatives, such as the successful “Behind the Brands” campaign.
 Jochnick is the co-founder and former director of two pioneering non-profit organizations: Center for Economic and Social Rights and the Ecuador-based Centros De Derechos Economicos y Sociales.

 Jochnick spent seven years working in Latin America, devoting much of that time to addressing threats to indigenous peoples’ land rights.
 Prior to Oxfam, Jochnick worked as a corporate attorney with the Wall Street law firm Paul, Weiss, Rifkind, Wharton and Garrison, on corporate governance and social responsibility issues.